ghanashyambudhathoki01/poush20_laravel/README.md

 This is a simple laravel project where i am learning pharse of laravel with full stack development

-In this project you can except the three nav bar :
+In this project you can except the four nav bar :
 1) Home
 2) About
 3) Service